-In August 2024, we announced a restructuring plan intended to reduce operating expenses and position us for profitable growth, which included a reduction in force.
-We expect the implementation of the restructuring plan will be substantially complete by the end of the first quarter of fiscal year 2025.
-Potential position eliminations are subject to legal requirements that vary by jurisdiction, which may extend this process beyond the first quarter of fiscal year 2025 in certain cases.
+In August 2024, we announced a restructuring plan (the "2024 Plan") intended to reduce operating expenses and position us for profitable growth, which included a reduction in force.
+The implementation of the 2024 Plan was substantially complete by the end of the first quarter of fiscal year 2025.

-As of September 30, 2024, we had approximately 1,400 full-time employees, including approximately 100 in sales and marketing, approximately 200 in administrative functions, approximately 300 in professional services, and approximately 800 in research and development.
-Approximately 90% of our employees are based outside of the United States.
+As of September 30, 2025, we had approximately 1,300 full-time employees, with approximately 300 in professional services, and approximately 700 in research and development.
+Approximately 93% of our employees are based outside of the United States.
 None of our employees in the United States are represented by a labor union; however many of our employees in Europe are represented by workers councils or labor unions.
-To date, we have experienced no work stoppages and believe that we have a good relationship with our employees.
+Due to the planned closing of one of our facilities as part of the 2025 Plan, we have experienced minimal work stoppages of 12 hours.